aryan55254/Senitel/README.md

 # Senitel

-A protocol-layer query firewall that intercepts PostgreSQL wire messages to enforce per-client rate limits and block destructive SQL patterns before they reach any Postgres instance.
+A protocol-layer query firewall that intercepts PostgreSQL wire messages to block destructive SQL patterns before they reach any Postgres instance.

 Senitel sits between your clients and your Postgres instances.
-It speaks native PostgreSQL wire protocol — any client driver connects to it exactly as it would to a regular Postgres instance.
+It speaks native PostgreSQL wire protocol , any client driver connects to it exactly as it would to a regular Postgres instance.
 Blocked queries receive a proper PG error response.
 Nothing reaches your instances that Sentinel does not allow through.

 ---